sohamchinchalkar/Advanced-Library-Management-System/README.md

 Implemented dynamic pricing for overdue fines and late fees based on demand and book availability, encouraging timely returns and better resource utilization.

-Integrated a personalized recommendation engine on the user portal, leveraging users’ past borrowing history and preferences to suggest relevant books and improve engagement.
+Implemented a personalized book recommendation system using the K-Nearest Neighbors (KNN) algorithm, analyzing user borrowing history to suggest relevant books on the user portal and enhance engagement.